urth-inc/metatell_plugin_template/CustomWebCameraButton/README.md

 ### Restrictions

 - do not use default export. export Component as named export
-- component name should be `CustomLeaveButton`
+- component name should be `CustomWebCameraButton`
-- component should be placed in `src/CustomLeaveButton` directory
+- component should be placed in `src/CustomWebCameraButton` directory
   - You can change the directory to update federation config in `/configs/federationConfig.js`

 ### Styling